jonyonson/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- The `store` is the global state container for the entire app.
+It stores whte state tree in an immutable object.
+It is known as the 'single source of truth in a redux application becuase it always contains the current state. `actions` are messages we send to the Redux Store which generally consist of a `type` and a `payload`. `reducers` are functions that return the next state.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+- Component state holds the state at the component level and passes data down as props.
+This can become problematic at scale as state resides all over the place in many different components.
+Application state, like redux maintains in the redux store, is maintained at the application level and accessible by any component that needs to access state.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+- `redux-thunk` is a package that allows us to make the action -> reducer flow asynchronous so we can make API calls from our action creators.
+It will intercept an `action-creator` and if it returns a function (thunk) it will invoke that function and pass in the dispatch function as an argument to it.

 ## Project Set Up